 "Authoritative Parenting Style, what is it and how does it affect your child?"

-Well, let’s take a look.
-As you likely already know, parenting is a unique journey, and there are multiple ways to approach it.
-Today I will focus on one of the approaches that's been widely studied — the authoritative parenting style
+Parenting is a unique journey, and there are multiple ways to approach it.
+Today I will focus on one of the approaches that's been widely studied — the authoritative parenting style.

 Let's dive into its key characteristics.